apollographql/apollo/docs/source/tutorial/data-source.md

 Our `LaunchAPI` data source needs methods that enable it to fetch the data that incoming queries will request.

+#### The `getAllLaunches` method

-According to our schema, we'll need a method to get a list of all launches.
+According to our schema, we'll need a method to get a list of all SpaceX launches.
 Let's add a `getAllLaunches` method to our `LaunchAPI` class:

 ```js:title=src/datasources/launch.js
 async getAllLaunches() {